Family Nurse Practitioner (FNP) Online Degree

 What Is a Family Nurse Practitioner?

-Today’s family nurse practitioners (FNPs) provide comprehensive patient-focused primary care to individuals across the lifespan—from infants to the elderly.
+Today’s family nurse practitioners (FNPs) provide comprehensive patient-focused primary and acute care to individuals across the lifespan—from infants to the elderly.
 Their focus includes delivering preventive healthcare services for both acute and chronic conditions, requiring them to diagnose and treat illnesses, perform routine checkups, oversee health-risk assessments, and offer counseling services.

-FNPs generally work in primary care practices including women’s health, family practice, pediatric, and internal medicine clinics.
+FNPs generally work in practices that focus on women’s health, family practice, pediatric, and internal medicine.
 Often FNPs are found in outpatient settings like independent practice clinics, women’s health centers, and community health clinics.

 Job opportunities are abundant for FNPs because of their ability to work in a spectrum of clinical settings.
 It is common for FNPs to collaborate with healthcare and social service professionals in numerous settings, such as schools, workplaces, and community-based organizations.
-And FNPs tend to enjoy traditional work hours like those of a physician offices.
+And FNPs tend to enjoy traditional work hours like those of a physician office.

 The Family Nurse Practitioner program accepts applications for entry beginning in mid-September and continuing on a semi-rolling basis until the cohort is filled.
 Semi-rolling means completed applications are reviewed in the order they are received until the cohort is filled or the deadline of January 15.
 Please submit materials as early as possible, late or incomplete applications will not be considered.
 Entry to the program is in the following summer semester.